PeteyChan/SimpleECS/README.md

 entity.Destroy();     // destroys the entity leaving it invalid
                       // all components on the entity will trigger their respective world.OnRemove() callbacks

-var newWorld = new World("new World");
+var newWorld = World.Create("new World");
-Entity newWorldEntity = entity.Transfer(new_world); // transfer moves entity to the specified world and
+entity.Transfer(new_world);   // transfer moves entity to the specified world
-                                                    // returns the entity's new entity value
-                                                    // the transfered entity will be invalid in the old world
+                              // since the entity was moved, it's old value is now invalid
-                                                    // after the move
 ```
 ## Component Callbacks
 There are 2 component callbacks in SimpleECS, world.OnSet() and world.OnRemove().